JayCuthrell/jaycuthrell.com/_pages/disclosure.md

 I was a guest contributor at Telecompetitor and a writer for ReadWrite in addition to being published in a technology trade journal.
 However, the majority of my publishing output since 2010 is behind corporate firewalls.

-Any personal profiles on Twitter, LinkedIn, or other services on the Internet are placeholders, non-authoritative, exploratory, deprecated, or superceded by my [website](/) and all claimed verfications on [Keybase](https://keybase.io/jaycuthrell) where I maintain an active personal profile including [my personal self-hosted self-funded Mastodon instance](https://cuthrell.com/@jay).
+Any personal profiles on Twitter, LinkedIn, or other services on the Internet are placeholders, non-authoritative, exploratory, deprecated, or superseded by my [website](/) and all claimed verfications on [Keybase](https://keybase.io/jaycuthrell) where I maintain an active personal profile including [my personal self-hosted self-funded Mastodon instance](https://cuthrell.com/@jay).

 ### My Employers, Clients, and Customers